DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingDiracServer.rst

 The rest of the installation can proceed using the DIRAC Administrator interface, either command line (System Administrator Console) or using Web Portal (eventually, not available yet).

-It is also possible to include any number of additional systems, services, agents and databases to be installed by "install_site.sh".
+It is also possible to include any number of additional systems, services, agents and databases to be installed by ``install_site.sh``.

 .. note::
-   After executing install_site.sh (or dirac-setup-site) a runsvdir process is kept running.
+   After executing ``install_site.sh`` (or dirac-setup-site) a runsvdir process is kept running.
 This is a watchdog process that takes care to keep DIRAC component running on your server.
 If you want to remove your installation (for instance if you are testing your install .cfg) you should first remove links from startup directory, kill the runsvdir, the runsv processes::